Nurik4k/rsschool-cv/cv.md

 ## About
 I am currently working as a WordPress developer.

-I develop landing pages, business cards and multi-page sites in the WordPress.
+I develop landing pages, business cards and multi-page sites on the WordPress.

 But I feel that I am standing still in development.